 In one of my Messenger exchanges today, I’d remarked:

 I was a bad-to-mediocre secondary school student.
 (The proverbial underachiever.)
 Few teachers had any hope for me.
 I was socially inept and struggled without confidence in either myself or the system of education.
 Art school was a life-ring for me — a complete reorientation of my understanding about what it was to learn.
 Motivation and determination followed in its wake.
 [Any individual’s ] turnaround (like mine) comes from within … .
 In part, it’s the recognition of a fitness for purpose, and of belonging to a tradition and community of endeavour that seeks to accept and encourage rather than remould and undermine.

 Teachers have their contribution to make.
 But the real heroes in this process of transformation are the students themselves:

 7.30 pm: Studiology.
-I returned to the sound system that I’d designed, initially, for the Letter of James performance composition:
+I returned to the sound system that I’d designed, initially, for the Epistle of James performance composition: